autoplot/documentation/javadoc/org/das2/qds/QubeDataSetIterator.IndexListIteratorFactory.md

+# org.das2.qds.QubeDataSetIterator.IndexListIteratorFactory

-# org.das2.qds.QubeDataSetIterator.IndexListIteratorFactoryFactory for iterator that goes through a list of indeces.
+Factory for iterator that goes through a list of indeces.

-IndexListIteratorFactory( QDataSet ds )
+# IndexListIteratorFactory( QDataSet ds )

 ***